Your Number or Your Name: Reception

 Billboard Magazine praised "Your Number or Your Name" for its distinctive melody and for its lyrics, as well as the drumming, guitar playing and vocal harmonies.
 Music journalist John M. Borack described "Your Number or Your Name" as a "ridiculously catchy gem."
 He also described it as "excellent," ranking it No. 22 on his list of definitive power pop songs.
 Something Else! critic JC Mosquito rated "Your Number or Your Name" as one of five power pop songs greater than the Raspberries classic "Go All the Way".
 Mosquito praised its restraint compared with the Knack's more famous songs.
 Musichound reviewer John Nieman described the song as a "standout" ballad.
 Swanson described the song as "pure pop gold".
 Rock Beat International editor Beverly Paterson described it as a "charmingly chiming" song.
 PopMatters critic Ryan Taylor reviewing the live version on The Knack: Havin' a Rave-Up!
 Live in Los Angeles, 1978 described the song as "a Who-like stunner."
 Antonio Méndez ranked this as a great song on which the Knack demonstrates its talent for composition.
 Musician Robbie Rist regards it as part of the "lethal opening salvo" of Get the Knack.
 Knack bassist Prescott Niles particularly liked the song's melody and its guitar hooks.

 Other releases

 "Your Number or Your Name" was often played at the Knack's live shows and was included in several of the band's live albums.
 It was included on the 2012 live album Havin' a Rave-Up!
 Live in Los Angeles, 1978, which was based on two concerts the band performed in Los Angeles in 1978, before signing their record deal with Capitol Records.
-The Knack slso performed it at the 1979 concert at Carnegie Hall and it was included on the video disc The Knack Live at Carnegie Hall.
+The Knack also performed it at the 1979 concert at Carnegie Hall and it was included on the video disc The Knack Live at Carnegie Hall.